Chart Color Schemes

 An assessment of population growth drivers in Armadale reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Armadale's population, as of November 2025, is approximately 10,089 people.
-This figure represents an increase of 753 individuals, an 8.1% rise from the 2021 Census count of 9,336 people.
-The change is inferred from the estimated resident population of 9,997 in June 2024 and the addition of 137 validated new addresses since the Census date.
-This results in a population density of 4,628 persons per square kilometer, placing Armadale within the top 10% of locations assessed by AreaSearch.
-The area's growth rate of 8.1% since the census is close to the national average of 8.9%, indicating strong growth fundamentals.
+Armadale's population was approximately 10,089 as of November 2025.
+This figure represents an increase of 753 people, amounting to an 8.1% rise since the 2021 Census, which recorded a population of 9,336.
+The change is inferred from the estimated resident population of 9,997 in June 2024 and an additional 137 validated new addresses since the Census date.
+This results in a population density ratio of 4,628 persons per square kilometer, placing Armadale within the top 10% of national locations assessed by AreaSearch.
+The area's 8.1% growth since the census is within 0.8 percentage points of the national average (8.9%), indicating competitive growth fundamentals.
 Overseas migration contributed approximately 92.3% of Armadale's population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch employs the VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Based on these projections, Armadale is expected to increase by 229 persons by 2041, reflecting a total growth of 1.4% over the 17-year period.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilized the VIC State Government's Regional/LGA projections from 2023, adjusting using a weighted aggregation method from LGA to SA2 levels.
+Growth rates by age group were applied across all areas for years 2032 to 2041.
+Based on projected demographic shifts, Armadale is expected to increase by 229 persons to 2041, reflecting an overall increase of 1.4% over the 17-year period, according to the latest annual ERP population numbers.

 Frequently Asked Questions - Population